temporalio/documentation/docs-src/typescript/debug-environment-production.md

 ---
 id: debug-environment-production
-title: How to debug in a development production
+title: How to debug in a production environment
 description: Debug production Workflows using the Web UI, tctl, Replays, Tracing, or Logging.
-sidebar_label: Debug in a development production
+sidebar_label: Debug in a production environment
 tags:
   - guide-context
 ---